respoke/web-examples/app/modules/group-messaging/README.md

 }
 ```

-At this point you might be asking: why introduce these levels of indirection between buddy objects and endpoints/groups?
-Why doesn't the `state` model listen to endpoints/groups directly?
+At this point you might be asking: why introduce a level of indirection between buddy objects and endpoints/groups?
+Why doesn't the `state` model send messages to endpoints/groups directly?
 By encapsulating an endpoint behind a custom type (e.g., `UserBuddy`) application-specific functionality can be added to a buddy object without altering an endpoint directly, or introducing additional code into the `state` model itself.

 Consider a use case in which a specific message has some side-effect for a particular user: